GLM-130B: An Open Bilingual Pre-trained Model: Related Work

 \section{Related Work}

-In this section, we review related work to \glm on topics of pre-training, transferring, and inference of pre-trained LLMs~\citep{qiu2020pre,bommasani2021opportunities}, which leverages self-supervised learning~\citep{liu2021self} over web-scale corpora and have deeply influenced the academia and society in recent years.
+In this section, we review related work to \glm on topics of pre-training, transferring, and inference of pre-trained LLMs~\citep{qiu2020pre,bommasani2021opportunities}.

 \vvpara{Pre-Training.} Vanilla language modeling refers to decoder-only autoregressive models (e.g., GPT~\citep{radford2018improving}), but it also recognizes any forms of self-supervised objectives on texts.
-Recently, transformer-based~\citep{vaswani2017attention} language models present a fascinating scaling law: new abilities~\citep{wei2022emergent} arouse as models scale up, from 1.5B~\citep{radford2019language}, 10B-scale language models~\citep{raffel2020exploring,shoeybi2019megatron,black2022gpt}, to 100B-scale GPT-3~\citep{brown2020language}.
-Later, despite many emerged 100B-scale LLMs~\citep{lieber2021jurassic,thoppilan2022lamda,rae2021scaling,smith2022using,chowdhery2022palm,wu2021yuan,zeng2021pangu,wang2021ernie} in both English and Chinese, they are not available to public or only accessible via limited APIs.
+Recently, transformer-based~\citep{vaswani2017attention} language models present a fascinating scaling law: new abilities~\citep{wei2022emergent} arise as models scale up, from 1.5B~\citep{radford2019language}, 10B-scale language models~\citep{raffel2020exploring,shoeybi2019megatron,black2022gpt}, to 100B-scale GPT-3~\citep{brown2020language}.
+Later, despite many 100B-scale LLMs~\citep{lieber2021jurassic,thoppilan2022lamda,rae2021scaling,smith2022using,chowdhery2022palm,wu2021yuan,zeng2021pangu,wang2021ernie} in both English and Chinese, they are not available to public or only accessible via limited APIs.
 The closeness of LLMs severely stymies its development. \glm's efforts, along with recent ElutherAI, OPT-175B~\citep{zhang2022opt}, and BLOOM-176B~\citep{scao2022what}, aim to offer high-quality open-sourced LLMs to our community.
-What additionally makes \glm distinct from others is that, \glm focuses on the inclusivity of LLMs to all researchers and developers.
-From our decision of its size, the choice of its architecture, and the expenditure to allow its fast inference on popularized GPUs, \glm believes it is the inclusivity of all that be the key to realize LLMs' promised welfare to people.

-\vvpara{Transferring.} Though fine-tuning has been a \textit{de facto} way for transfer learning, the transfer learning for LLMs has been concentrated on prompting and in-context learning due to their tremendous sizes~\citep{brown2020language,liu2021pre}.
-Following peer LLMs, in this work our evaluation is also under such setting.
+\vvpara{Transferring.} Though fine-tuning has been a \textit{de facto} way for transfer learning, the evaluation for LLMs has been focused on prompting and in-context learning due to their tremendous sizes~\citep{brown2020language,liu2021pre}.
 Nevertheless, some recent attempts has been on parameter-efficient learning on language models ~\citep{houlsby2019parameter} and prompt tuning (i.e., P-tuning, ~\cite{li2021prefix,liu2021gpt,lester2021power,liu2022p}).
-In this work, we do not focus on them and will leave their testing on \glm in future study.
+For now we do not focus on them and will leave the comprehensive testing of them on \glm in future study.